 How Does Thermal Bridging Affect Energy Efficiency?

-As heat is lost through thermal bridging, the interior of the building can become colder than the outside, leading to drafts and a feeling of discomfort.
+As heat is lost through thermal bridging, the interior of the building can become colder than the outside, leading to drafty, damp conditions.
 Similarly, the exterior of the building can become warmer than the interior, leading to the building feeling stuffy and uncomfortable.

 Therefore, reducing thermal bridging is critical to creating comfortable and sustainable living environments.
 With the right approach, thermal bridging can create a comfortable and energy-efficient building.